-But has anyone ever taken the time to think about the emotions of the interviewer?
-It is normal to believe that the interviewer has nothing to be anxious for.
+Has anyone ever taken the time to think about the emotions of the interviewer?
+It is normal to believe that the person in that position has nothing to be anxious for.
 They are just there to ask the questions right?
-No, the interviewer is just as anxious and stressed as the applicant.
+No, they are just as anxious and stressed as the applicant.

-Try to see things from the interviewer’s point of view for one moment.
+Try to see things from their point of view for one moment.
 The interviewer is the person responsible to talk to the applicant, ask the right questions, and evaluate everything he or she has heard in order to choose the right person for the job.
 We could be talking about hundreds of interviews within just a few weeks.
-Can you imagine the amount of data the interviewer will have to go through?
+Can you imagine the amount of data that person will have to go through?

 Obligation of the interviewer

 Sure, there will be a few candidates that will be eliminated from the very beginning but the interviewer cannot count on that.
 And then there is the added weight of the responsibility towards the company.
-What if the interviewer is mistaken?
+What if they are mistaken?
 What if they were not able to evaluate the applicants’ skills correctly?
 Usually interview takes no more than 30 minutes.
-Is that enough time for an interviewer to evaluate the applicant’s skills and competences?
+Is that enough time to evaluate the applicant’s skills and competences?

 Use stress to your advantage

-So next time you go in for an interview and you are afraid of what you might have to deal with, remember that the interviewer is most likely just as stressed.
+So next time you go in for an interview and you are afraid of what you might have to deal with, remember that the person sitting opposite you is most likely just as stressed.
 Stay calm and keep theinter interview simple.
 If the interviewer find the process of your interview to be easier then, subconsciously, they will ‘’lean towards you’’ during the final evaluation.

 And as an interviewer, evaluate the applicant based on what the company’s needs, not the applicant’s skills.
 It will be easier for you to come to the right conclusion.
 Anything other than that is just going to add extra value to the applicant and, if hired, the company.